Which? scam alerts

-Credit cards have the greatest protection, as you can make a claim against your card provider under Section 75 of the Consumer Credit Act.
+Credit cards have the greatest protection, as you can make a claim against your card provider under section 75.

-For Section 75 to apply the item or service you bought must have cost over £100 and not more than £30,000.
+For section 75 to apply the item or service you bought must have cost more than £100 and not more than £30,000.

 2 I paid using a debit card